Detlefff/Detlefff/README.md

 Detlefff is a simple Chatbot for WhatsApp.

+---

+I appreciate any help coming from the community here.
+Feel free, to correct my bad english, my code or any bugs you'll find.

+---
 ## Usage

 To make Detlefff work, you need to register a mobile-number to the WhatsApp-Network.